 Students, grades 6-8, are introduced to how energy is currently produced in the United States and the scope of Americans' annual energy use.
 Students learn how NREL researches and develops renewable energy and energy efficiency technologies and transfers this knowledge to companies and manufacturers to address the nation's energy and environmental goals.
-Activities include photovoltaic (solar) panel experiments, testing the efficiency of different lighting options, and constructing a wind farm model.
+Activities include photovoltaic (solar) panel experiments, solar resource assessments using solar-powered meters, testing the efficiency of different lighting options, and constructing a wind farm model.

 Renewable Energy Technologies and Careers

 NREL employs a wide range of technical and non-technical professionals to advance research and development in the areas of renewable energy and energy efficiency.
 Students, grades 9-12, are introduced to cutting-edge research being conducted at the laboratory and to a variety of science, technology, and mathematics career paths.

 Energy in Today's Global Society

 Students, grades 9-12, are introduced to ongoing energy-related environmental problems.
 Students are then given an introduction to renewable energy research and technology being developed at NREL and how these technologies can have a beneficial impact.

 NREL's Living Laboratory: An Introduction to Renewable Energy, Energy Efficiency, and Energy Integration Research